Statement of Purpose (SOP) is the MOST important part of your Graduate School Application.

 There are some questions related to your inspirations, Interests and Goals

-- What inspired you?
-How did you get interested in your field?
+- How did you get interested in your field?

 - What drives you?